 A FAIR Case for a Live Computational Commons

-Paper in the proceedings of the 2nd ACM SIGPLAN International Workshop on Programming for the Planet.
+.
+In Proceedings of the 2nd ACM SIGPLAN International Workshop on Programming for the Planet. .

 Scientists increasingly write software as part of large-scale collaborative workflows, but current tools make it difficult to follow FAIR principles (findability, accessibility, interoperability, reusability) and ensure reproducibility by default.